Trusted

 Also, Nano X features a hidden wallet mechanism, allowing you to misdirect attackers.

 Verdict: Nano X wins this round despite the Nano S being a trustworthy device.
-But issues concerning the Nano X might be resolved quicker, so the newer model again edges the win.
+However, issues concerning the Nano X might be resolved quicker, so the newer model again edges the win.

 Hardware

 The hardware spread for both these Ledger wallets is relatively similar.
-It is the chipset that houses the CC EAL5+ security chip and the proprietary BOLOS OS.
-And while the ST33 and ST31 secure element chipsets associated with the Nano X and Nano S help with the device-level encryption, the BOLOS OS actually runs on the STM32 chip, decoupling the software from the hardware.
+The chipset houses the CC EAL5+ security chip and the proprietary BOLOS OS.
+While the ST33 and ST31 secure element chipsets associated with the Nano X and Nano S help with device-level encryption, the BOLOS OS actually runs on the STM32 chip, decoupling the software from the hardware.

 Verdict: Tie!
 Both these wallets boast similar hardware configurations.